-If yes, then zones can be added at runtime via rndc addzone or deleted via rndc delzone.
+If yes, then zones can be added at runtime via rndc addzone.
 The default is no.

 auth-nxdomain

 If yes, then the AA bit is always set on NXDOMAIN responses, even if the server is not actually authoritative.
 The default is no; this is a change from BIND 8.
 If you are using very old DNS software, you may need to set it to yes.